Driving Change Through Technology

 Rising oil prices stemming from the 1970s, coupled with environmental concerns and never-before-seen levels of industry consolidation have brought about a siege on the automotive industry, with most resorting to adopting newer technologies to replace the internal combustion engine.
 Essentially though, the car is very much still the machine we all grew up with, just that it has now become more luxurious, big on efficiency and way more entertaining than before.

-The possibilities are endless with an autonomous vehicle, with companies like us picking up on realisations that crowd-sourced data collection capabilities will be something to look at when people actually spend as much time behind the wheel as they do behind a computer.
+The possibilities are endless with an autonomous vehicle, with companies like us picking up on realizations that crowd-sourced data collection capabilities will be something to look at when people actually spend as much time behind the wheel as they do behind a computer.
 Also, the driver that doesn’t need to be aware of his surroundings anymore needs to be entertained now, so that could open up a whole new economy in itself.

 “Major developments in the next 5 years”

 Vehicle tracking will become more comprehensive as insurance companies and some state governments have already begun talks about putting up fees according to the number of miles a person drives.
-Reduced rates will be something to look forward to by insurance companies for those that agree to their vehicle behaviour being fully trackable.
-While this may be a voluntary thing for now, we might even see it become a requirement in time to come.
+Reduced rates will be something to look forward to by insurance companies for those that agree to their vehicle behavior being fully trackable.
+While this may be a voluntary thing, for now, we might even see it become a requirement in time to come.

 The advent of the Head-Up Display (HUD) technology will see glass being able to display pretty vibrant imagery i.e being able to see your next turn on the windshield instead of on the dashboard.